Saving Money in the Summer: Home Cooling

 To help you save money (and energy!) during the hottest months of the year, the Alliance to Save Energy is publishing a mini blog-series, “Saving Money in the Summer.”
 We’ll focus on key tips to improve energy efficiency at home and on-the-go.
 The first blog post will focus on how to save money when cooling your home.

-Summer is officially here!
-And whether you like it or not, the higher temperatures often come with higher home utility bills because it can take quite a bit of energy to keep your home cool.
+Whether you like it or not, the summer's higher temperatures often come with higher home utility bills, because it can take quite a bit of energy to keep your home cool.

-First, the good news: the Energy Information Administration predicts American households will use five percent less electricity this summer compared to last summer, due to lower temperature forecasts.
-But on the other hand, electricity rates will be 2.4 percent higher.
-The best way to keep your utility bills down is to ensure that you do not waste energy because wasting energy is like throwing money away.
+The best way to keep your utility bills down is to ensure that you do not waste energy, which is essentially throwing money away.
 Fortunately, you can avoid it if you take the right steps.